Introduction

 Assignment

-Note that articles #1 and #2 also have their own exercises attached, which you should not do, as they involve knowledge we haven’t touched yet.
+Note that the assigned MDN articles also have their own exercises attached, which you should not do, as they involve knowledge we haven’t touched yet.

 - This MDN article on functions is a good place to start.
 Don’t worry as there may be some functions that can be beyond the reach of this particular lesson, but do pay special attention to the sections on ‘Function Scope’.
 Scope is a topic that commonly trips up both beginner and intermediate coders, so it pays to spend some time with it upfront.